 7 March: The new Rega jet Challenger CL-600 HB-VFW is christened «Fritz Bühler» in honour of the great pioneer of Swiss Air-Rescue.

-1 November: Rega moves its offices and Operations Centre to Mainaustrasse 21 in Zurich.
+1 November: Rega moves its offices and Operations Center to Mainaustrasse 21 in Zurich.

 8 June: Rega’s St. Gallen helicopter base in Gossau is officially inaugurated.